jhirono/multipews/README.md

 I assume you have an AzureML workspace with single PE.
 1. Create another workspace PE for your AKS VNet.
 2. Create associated resources(storage, KV, ACR) PEs for your AKS VNet.
 3. Attach your AKS to AzureML workpsace [Doc](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-kubernetes?tabs=azure-cli#attach-an-existing-aks-cluster) or on Studio UX.
+Use [AKS ARM template](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-akscompute) if you want to create a new AKS clsuter.

 ### Known Issues
-NA
+- Your A record for AzureML workspace in private dns zone will be overwritten by 2nd PE creation.
+Do Action 2 of [this section](#how-to-create-2nd-pe-for-azureml-workspace).
+- Notebook on Studio UX can be used only from the 2nd PE's VNet, in this case, AKS VNet.
+This is a bug to be fixed.
+- You cannot choose the 2nd VNet on Studio UX(known issue).

 ## Scenario2: Access from the different VNet